May 13, 2021

 One of the simplest ways of carpet weaving is flat weaving.
 Flatweave rugs are durable but thinner than most knotted carpets or rugs.
 On the other hand, rugs can also be made to fit areas that are longer than they are wide.
 These are called runner rugs.

-Various Persian rug styles
+Various Persian Rug Styles

-There are numerous different styles of a traditional rug from persia.
+There are numerous different styles of a traditional rug from Persia.
 They include:

-Tabriz rugs
+Tabriz Rugs

 These rugs come from Azerbaijan's capital city, Tabriz.
 They contain high-quality wool or wool and silk piles and a warp made of silk or cotton.